cue-lang/cuelang.org/hugo/content/en/docs/reference/cli/cue-mod-publish/index.md

 The --out flag can be used to write the module's contents to a directory in OCI Image Layout format.
 See this link for more details on the format: https://github.com/opencontainers/image-spec/blob/8f3820ccf8f65db8744e626df17fe8a64462aece/image-layout.md

+Note that this command is not yet stable and may be changed.

 Usage:
   cue mod publish <version> [flags]